1990–91 San Antonio Spurs season: Regular season

+NBA playoffs

-In the Western Conference First Round of the 1991 NBA playoffs, the Spurs faced off against the 7th-seeded Golden State Warriors, led by the trio of Chris Mullin, Mitch Richmond and Tim Hardaway.
-The Spurs won Game 1 at the HemisFair Arena, 130–121, but would then lose the next three games, thus losing the series in four games.
+In the Western Conference First Round of the 1991 NBA playoffs, the Spurs faced off against the 7th–seeded Golden State Warriors, who were led by the Run TMC trio of All-Star forward Chris Mullin, All-Star guard Tim Hardaway, and Mitch Richmond.
+The Spurs won Game 1 over the Warriors at home, 130–121 at the HemisFair Arena.
+However, the Spurs lost the next three games, which included a Game 4 loss to the Warriors on the road, 110–97 at the Oakland-Alameda County Coliseum Arena, thus losing the series in four games.

+Notable highlights

+On November 3, 1990, the Spurs hosted the Lakers on the premiere broadcast of the NBA on NBC; the Spurs defeated the Lakers at the HemisFair Arena, 110–99.

+Aftermath

 Following the season, David Wingate signed as a free agent with the Washington Bullets.

-On November 3, 1990, the Spurs hosted the Los Angeles Lakers on the premiere broadcast of the NBA on NBC; the Spurs defeated the Lakers at the HemisFair Arena, 110–99.